cthulhuology/docker-postgresql/README.md

 Be default it is configured to trust any user on the default bridge interface (172.17.42.1) you may need to change this should that conflict with another bridge on your network.

+NB: you will need to alter the pg_hba.conf file to support additional users